Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/index.md

 The main resources maintained by the service are the Pharmaceutical Product IDs, PhPIDs, (manifested through the AdministrableProductDefinition resource) and the Global Substance IDs, GSIDs, (manifested through the SubstanceDefinition resource).
 However, the MedicinalProductDefinition resource is also vital since it serves as input for PhPID generation.
 The Implementation Guide describes how new global PhPIDs are requested using asynchronous FHIR requests, and how they are delivered through FHIR.

-#### Access to the UMC IDMP FHIR server
+#### Access to the UMC IDMP FHIR server(s)

+##### Proof of Concept (in synch with this Implementation Guide)
+The PoC FHIR server can be reached at [https://api-poc.umcterminologies.org/idmp](https://api-poc.umcterminologies/idmp).
+A tutorial with examples is found at [https://api-poc.umcterminologies.org/](https://api.umcterminologies.org/)

 ##### Production
-The production FHIR server can be reached at [https://idmp.who-umc.org/fhir](https://idmp.who-umc.org/fhir).
+The production FHIR server can be reached at [https://api.umcterminologies.org/idmp](https://api.umcterminologies.org/idmp).
 To get access to the production server, please contact asa.parnaste [at] who-umc.org.

 ##### Preview
-The preview FHIR server can be reached at [https://preview-idmp.who-umc.org/fhir](https://preview-idmp.who-umc.org/fhir).
+The preview FHIR server can be reached at [https://api-demo.umcterminologies.org/idmp](https://api-demo.umcterminologies.org/idmp).
 To get access to the preview server, please contact asa.parnaste [at] who-umc.org.

-##### Proof of Concept
-The PoC FHIR server can be reached at [https://api.umcterminologies.org/idmp](https://api.umcterminologies/idmp).
-A tutorial with examples is found at [https://api.umcterminologies.org/](https://api.umcterminologies.org/)

 ### Dependencies